ice09/onboarding-eip712/README.md

 # EIP-712 Onboarding

-Note: The corresponsing blog post is here: http://blockchainers.org/index.php/2018/12/30/invite_me-onboarding-to-ethereum-chains-with-keybase-io-identity-verification-and-eip-712/
+Note: The corresponding blog post is here: http://blockchainers.org/index.php/2018/12/30/invite_me-onboarding-to-ethereum-chains-with-keybase-io-identity-verification-and-eip-712/

 In this demo users are identified with either their Twitter, Github or Reddit accounts via Keybase and are onboarded (by sending 10 ETH) to a private Ethereum chain.